yotam-sela-ravello/python-sdk/README.rst

 Ravello Python SDK
 ==================

-This is a micro-SDK for accessing the Ravello_ API in Python
+This is a micro-SDK for accessing the Ravello_ API in Python.
+It also contains a few useful utility scripts.

 Installation
 ------------